By Andrew Zimmern

 Deglaze the pan with the wine and vermouth, reducing by about half.
-Add reserved marinade and all remaining ingredients except the 3 Tbsp brown sugar to the pan, swirl, bring to a boil again and pour mixture over chicken.
-Sprinkle the pieces with the 3 Tbsp brown sugar.
+Add reserved marinade and all remaining ingredients except the 3 tablespoons brown sugar to the pan.
+Swirl and bring to a boil again.
+Pour mixture over the chicken.
+Sprinkle the pieces with the remaining brown sugar.

-Bake at 375 for an hour or so until done.
-Season and placing the chicken quarters on a platter, pour all the ingredients in the pan over the poultry.
+Bake for an hour or so until done.
+Place the chicken quarters on a platter, pour all the ingredients in the pan over the poultry.
 Sprinkle with a little parsley and serve.